-Couch to my first half-marathon - what it taught me, ft. practical tips
+Couch to first half-marathon - what it taught me, ft. practical tips

 First half marathon reflections: from overcoming self-doubt to finishing 21.1 km at 2:24, I share lessons, race-day insights, and practical tips on training, fueling, and recovery—resources for anyone ready to run their first half marathon.

-Couch to my first half-marathon - what it taught me, ft. practical tips
+Couch to first half-marathon - what it taught me, ft. practical tips

 21.1 km.
 2 hrs 24 min.
 6:45/km pace.
 My longest run yet.